szhangpitt/blurred-effect/README.md

 Problem statement
 -----------------
-A half-transparent content panel over an image is just ugly (visual noice, color conflict, etc.)
+A half-transparent content panel over an image is just ugly (visual noice, color conflict, etc.) And as a photograph hobbyist I'm always a fan of creamy bokeh.

 See the demo
 ------------